 Well, the writers are the millennials too.
-Damietta also said about how the writers in the editorial team of SSENSE are actual creative writers and not people from the marketing.
+Damietta also said about how the writers in the editorial team of SSENSE are actual creative writers, not people from the marketing.

 Today, SSENSE writes about music, art, architecture, culture, and more.
-All these are engraved in the millennial’s life, giving the brand a title of “peoples-brand”.
+All these are engraved in the millennial’s life, giving the brand the title of “peoples-brand”.

 As you read above, Bassel, Rami, or Firas didn’t have any formal learning in the world of fashion.
 And we could say that they got lucky or they just followed their gut, but this would just be a dishonor to their hardships.

 Bassel shared that, in the beginning, they were young and had little to no experience in their hands-on how the fashion market works.

 Hence they took an analytical approach, or more specifically trial and error method to learn and unlearn about the fashion they knew.

 And as we know it today, it seems to work in the best possible way.

 The world is going through a global pandemic.
 More than 90% of the sale in the luxury industry still happens offline.
 What’s the end result of all this year of struggle by SSENSE?